As a fashion stylist, I am paid to make movie stars look fabulous.

-Here’s a little secret though — looking beautiful doesn’t require a big change or a lot of work.
+Here’s a little secret though — looking fashionable doesn’t require a big change or a lot of work.
 All you need is to make some time for yourself to raise your style game.

 #1 First Things First: Unclutter Your Closet

 It may seem strange that this is the first thing to tackle, but trust me, the role of an uncluttered closet in your style game cannot be overemphasized.

 Don’t get me wrong, what you have in your closet is very important, and we’ll get to it in a minute.
 But first we need to tackle the elephant in the room — how (and how many) things are organized in your closet.